cocos/cocos-docs/en/editor/publish/native-options.md

 #### Native Engine

-This item is used to show whether you are currently using the built-in engine or a custom engine.
-Click the Edit button behind it to go to the **Preferences -> [Engine Manager](../preferences/index.md#engine-manager)** panel for settings.
+This item is used to show whether the built-in engine or a custom engine is currently being used.
+Click the **Edit** button behind it to go to the **Preferences -> [Engine Manager](../preferences/index.md#engine-manager)** panel for settings.

 ### Build Options for the Android Platform